 Now, if there is one man that deserve the famous “give that man a Bells” slogan, then it would be none other than Itumeleng Khune.
 If Manuel Neuer is the best goalkeeper in the world then this man is the best, not only in South Africa but in Africa.
 In fact, if he was playing for a club that has been regularly competing in African Club Competition, he would surely have been a strong contender for the best player on the African continent.
 He is a soldier with a big heart, a consummate professional that hates losing and on top of that a great leader of men that inspires those he leads.

 He competes well with most goalkeepers like David De Gea, Gigi Buffon and Ter Stegen when it comes to all the qualities that make goalkeepers to be rated as “great keeper” except for height, of course.
 However, the man has virtually revolutionised the art of counter attacking football from his position as goalkeeper.
 Never, ever have I witnessed such accuracy when it comes to ball distribution by a goalkeeper.
 It is unheard off for a goalkeeper to have an average pass accuracy of over 70%.
 The pass for the second and third goals, scored by Themba Zwane and Vilakazi respectively, was just to amazing to be put in words.

 Once more I take my hat off to the goalkeeping genius called Itumeleng Khune.
 I hope that whatever inspired him to pump up his performances and regain his true potential last for many years.
 I believe with him in such an inspiring form Bafana Bafana may achieve big things even if they reaching Russia 2018 might just be a step too far.
-However, I would continue believing, like the late Luther Vandeross, that little Miracles happen every day.
+However, I would continue believing, like the late Luther Vandross, that little miracles happen everyday.
 Who knows, Russia might still be a possibility for Bafana Bafana.

 From the Armchair Football Guru – Andile Namntu